melchdev/nim-game-python/README.md

 ## Project Structure

-- `notebooks/`: Includes a rebuilt version of the game used for learning, testing ideas, and refining the design before moving to a more structured implementation.
+- `notebooks/`: Includes the original Jupyter notebook and a rebuilt version of the game used for learning, testing ideas, and refining the design before moving to a more structured implementation.